OpenTelemetry Collector

 The AWS Distro for OpenTelemetry offers a version of the OpenTelemetry Collector that can send trace data to Lumigo.

-Quarkus.io has an OpenTelemetry Extension that supports sending trace data over the OTLP/gRPC protocol.
+Quarkus.io provides an OpenTelemetry Extension that sends trace data using the OTLP/gRPC